Huegoxaga/notes/os/git.md

 - `git diff <branch1> <branch2>` View difference between branches.
 - Signing commit using GPG Keys - When a Git commit is signed, the committers can prove that the code is submitted by them and wasn't altered during transfer
   1. Install the `GPG` command line tools
-     - On Mac, run `brew install gnupg`
+     - On MacOS, it should be pre-installed.
+Otherwise, run `brew install gnupg`
   2. `gpg --full-generate-key` generate the key
      - key size must be greater than `4096` bits
   3. `gpg --list-secret-keys --keyid-format=long`, found the key ID after the `/` in the `sec` row